thunlp/Few-NERD/README.md

 ### Get the Data

 - Few-NERD contains 8 coarse-grained types, 66 fine-grained types, 188,200 sentences, 491,711 entities and 4,601,223 tokens.
 - We have splitted the data into 3 training mode.
-One for supervised setting-`supervised`, theo ther two for few-shot setting `inter` and `intra`.
+One for supervised setting-`supervised`, the other two for few-shot setting `inter` and `intra`.
 Each contains three files `train.txt`, `dev.txt`, `test.txt`. `supervised`datasets are randomly split. `inter` datasets are randomly split within coarse type, i.e. each file contains all 8 coarse types but different fine-grained types. `intra` datasets are randomly split by coarse type.
 - The splitted dataset can be downloaded automatically once you run the model. **If you want to download the data manually, run data/download.sh, remember to add parameter supervised/inter/intra to indicte the type of the dataset**

 To obtain the three benchmarks datasets of Few-NERD, simply run the bash file `data/download.sh`